Types of Data

 XpertMart™ allows you to have several catalogs open at once allowing you to toggle between them.
 If you are working in one catalog (such as Styles) and need to look for information in a second catalog (such as Vendors), you can open the second catalog without having to close the first.

-similar in appearance.
-Every catalog contains the same three basic
+in appearance.
+Every catalog contains the same three basic elements:

-elements: the Records Bar at the bottom, the Toolbar (typically at the top) and the Form in the middle.
-These 3 elements are always
+the Records Bar at the bottom, the Toolbar (typically at the top) and the Form in the middle.
+These 3 elements are always displayed

-displayed the same way so that once you have become familiar with one
+the same way so that once you have become familiar with one catalog you

 The Records Bar is at the bottom right hand corner of every catalog and contains 3 gray display boxes as shown below.